So, you’ve decided to take on a couch to half marathon training plan?

 Weekly time commitment: 4 days of running, 1 day of cross-training, (+ 2 days of strength training ideally)

-Daily time commitment: Set aside 45 – 70 minutes daily, including warm-up, training session, and cool down.
+Daily time commitment: Set aside 45 – 70 minutes daily, including a warm-up, training session, and cool-down.

 Total time: 7 weeks

-Daily time commitment: Set aside 45 – 60 minutes per day, including warm-up, training session, and cool down for sessions during the week.
-As the long runs get longer, you will need up to 2 hours for a weekend run.
+Daily time commitment: Set aside 45 – 60 minutes daily, including a warm-up, training session, and cool-down for sessions during the week.
+As the long runs progress into longer runs, you will need up to 2 hours for a weekend run.

 One of my most important couch to half marathon tips is that running should be complemented with strength training and cross-training sessions to help us improve at a quicker rate and avoid injuries.

-Running is a high-impact sport, so we need to assist our muscles, bones, and connective tissues to handle what we are putting them up to.
+Running is a high-impact sport, so we need to assist our muscles, bones, and connective tissues to handle what we put them up to.

-Add two 30-minute sessions of strength training to your training plan.
-Exercises such as squats, lunges, deadlifts, calf raises, push-ups, planks, and pull-aparts should be part of these training sessions.
+Add two 30-minute sessions of strength training to your training plan to boost that fitness level.
+These sessions should include exercises such as squats, lunges, deadlifts, calf raises, push-ups, planks, and pull-aparts

 Cross-training is another important part of the couch to half marathon journey as it conditions your cardiovascular system without the impact of pounding the pavement.

-For those who are not accustomed to the stress running puts on the body, cross-training is an excellent addition to help keep you injury-free while still developing an aerobic base.
+For beginner runners who are not yet accustomed to the stress running puts on the body, or even experienced runners who are injury-prone, cross-training is an excellent addition to help keep you injury-free while still developing an aerobic base.

 Some examples of cross-training include cycling, swimming, elliptical, ski erg, and rowing.

-The best way to stay motivated is to enjoy each mini-goal within the long-term goal of the half marathon.
-Choose races that fall on the dates you will be running each stepping stone distance, 5k and 10k.
+The best way to stay motivated is to enjoy each mini-goal within the long-term goal as the half marathon race.
+Choose races that fall on the dates you will be running each stepping stone distance, 5K and 10K.

 The race atmosphere is inspiring.
-Being surrounded by hundreds of other people who share the same passion will motivate you even more, to keep working towards your big goal.
+Being surrounded by hundreds of other people who share the same passion will motivate you even more, and keep working towards your big goal.

-During these races, you will feel the positive energy and excitement everyone is feeling, and it’s contagious!
+During these races, you will feel the positive energy and excitement everyone is feeling—it’s contagious!

 Look at your local race calendars and see what you can schedule into your plan.